-It’s the 25th Anniversary!
 Do you know about Missourian Rodney Wilson?
 In 1994, he created LGBTQI History Month.
 A high school history teacher, he realized that schools often provided little to no information about the achievements of LGBTQI Americans.
 They also didn’t provide sufficient context about the struggle for LGBTQ rights.
 To help the LGBTQI History Month gain traction, Wilson chose October for commemorations.
 The month coincides with National Coming Out Day (11th) and the anniversary of the first LGBT March on Washington (14th).
 He efforts did not go unnoticed.
-Now, several school districts and states teach LGBTQI history, including a recent mandate in Illinois.
-(Yay to our founder’s home state!)
+Now, several school districts and states around the country teach LGBTQI history.

 Oh, where to begin?
 First, let’s recognize there are so many challenges when it comes to school-based sex education in the U.S. As one example — and the biggest problem, of course — is that many school districts aren’t providing sex education to any of their students!
 This is where families can and should step in.
 Ideally, teaching about consent and sexuality should start in the home.
 In October, we support families who actively give their children accurate, age-appropriate sex education.
 And if you’re a parent or caregiver who is not already talking to their children, this is a great month to start!
 If you need a little help, here are some tips and resources.